What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 —Elli Petacque-Montgomery

 Someone I talked to today said to me, “I just can’t afford the meds, they’re too expensive.”
-You hear that over and over and over….
+You hear that over and over and over.
 I look at someone suffering from severe mental illness as someone who has cancer.
 If we were to say these are all people with cancer, the country would have handled this differently.
 Or if we were to look at it as diabetes even, everyone would have their insulin.
-It would be a nonissue.
-There would be much more care and concern and unfortunately the stigma is still out there.
+It wouldn’t be an issue.
+There would be much more care and concern, and unfortunately, the stigma is still out there.
 We’re making strides, but we’re not anywhere close to where we need to really make the dent that we need to.

 Velma Ball, correctional rehabilitation worker